Benjamin F. Newhall

-Benjamin Franklin Newhall was an American businessman, abolitionist, politician, and writer.
+Benjamin Franklin Newhall (April 29, 1802 – September 17, 1863) was an American businessman, abolitionist, politician, and writer.

 Early life

 Newhall was born on April 29, 1802, in Saugus, Massachusetts (then part of Lynn) to Jacob and Abigail (Makepeace) Newhall.
 His grandfather, Jacob Newhall, better known as Landlord Newhall, was a leading supporter of American independence and an organizer of the Saugus Minute Men.
 His Rising Sun Tavern was visited by Gilbert du Motier, Marquis de Lafayette and George Washington.
 Newhall was also a descendant of Thomas Newhall, the first white person born in Lynn.

 Newhall spent his early years growing up in a tavern.
 He had a very close relationship with his mother, who would often kneel at his bedside and pray that God protect her son from the temptations that surrounded him.
 Hearing this, Newhall vowed that his mother's prayers would not be in vain.
 Conversely, he had a strong dislike for his father, as Newhall blamed his father's drinking for his family's suffering.

-At the age of thirteen or fourteen, Newhall began assisting his father at his shoemaking shop.
+At age 13 or 14, Newhall began assisting his father at his shoemaking shop.
 However, he hated this work and later found employment at a chocolate factory.
 Newhall was an ambitious worker who worked so hard that his mother begged him to quit.
 However, he refused as he was determined to provide her with some money.

 In 1818 he left the factory to work on a farm in Nahant.
 While working here, Newhall accidentally cut off one of his thumbs while chopping wood with an axe.
 The farmer sewed it back on and when Newhall returned home it was tended to by a doctor.
 The thumb was saved, but it took two months for it to heal.

 At the age of 21, Newhall left home to attend the New Market Academy in New Hampshire.
 After six months he returned to Massachusetts and began teaching at a school in Stoneham.

 Business

 On April 25, 1825, Newhall married Sarah Jewett of Stanstead, Lower Canada (now Quebec).
 They would have seven children, two of which died in infancy.
 Soon thereafter he moved to Canada and opened a shop with his brother-in-law.
 The business failed and in 1830 he returned to Saugus in debt, which his uncle assisted him in paying off.

 Upon his return he borrowed money and opened a shoe making business.
 He would establish himself as one of the most successful, shrewd, and wealthy businessmen in the area.

-In 1852 he helped establish the Saugus Mutual Fire Insurance Company.
+In 1852, he helped establish the Saugus Mutual Fire Insurance Company.
 He was the company's secretary and treasurer until he was incapacitated by illness in 1861.

 In 1852, Newhall was also elected as a director of the Saugus Branch Railroad Co.

 Due to his rise from humble origins to successful businessman, Newhall was often referred to as a "self-made man".